 To support community safety and crime prevention, the Safe City program will prioritise several actions.
-Improvements in community safety will be directed by best practice in public domain design and collaborative initiatives with government and non-government organisations to address identified community needs.
+Improvements in community safety will be directed by best practice in public domain design and collaborative initiatives with government and nongovernment organisations to address identified community needs.
 Delivery of projects that improve public safety and perceptions of safety will be facilitated by initiatives such as inclusive education campaigns and space activations, using current safety evidence and crime data to understand the Newcastle-specific situation.
-The program will also support local D&FV organisations to respond to need in the community and build capacity within the sector.
+The program will also continue to support local domestic and family violence organisations such as Got Your Back Sista and Nova for Women and Children to respond to need in the community and build capacity within the sector..